NVIDIA/elements/README.md

 corepack enable
 corepack prepare --activate
-pnpm i --frozen-lockfile --prefer-offline pnpm run ci
+pnpm i --frozen-lockfile --prefer-offline pnpm run ci # if you need to change or update your version of node, the error will happen here
 ```

+#### Troubleshooting

+If you are coming from development from a different repository (such as the Maglev monorepo), you may need to install a new version of node in `nvm`.
+If you see an error message to this effect, [refer to the nvm docs](https://github.com/nvm-sh/nvm?tab=readme-ov-file#usage) for installing the missing node version and for directions on switching between versions of `node` using `nvm`.
+Note that pnpm may also need to be updated after installing a new version of `node`.
+See [the pnpm docs](https://pnpm.io/installation) for help there as well.
+After all of these updates, you will want to start back on the `corepack enable` line in the above list of shell commands.

 ### Building

-Each project/demo has a set of available and standardized NPM scripts.
-To build and test all projects run `pnpm run ci` in the root of this directory.
+Both the top-level repository and each project has a set of standardized NPM scripts.
+To build and test all projects run `pnpm run ci` at the root of repository.

-#### Repository
+#### Top-Level Repository

 - `ci`: run full build/lint/test
 - `ci:all`: entire CI process: build, lint, unit/lighthouse/visual tests
 - `ci:reset`: clear all caches/dependencies then reinstall dependencies

-#### Projects
+#### Individual Projects

 - `dev`: run in watch mode
 - `build`: run project/library build